Jeffansah/Notes-App/README.md

 2. Enter a title and content for the note in the input fields.

-3. Click the "Add" button to add the note to the list.
+3. Click the "+" button to add the note to the list.

 4. The added note will appear in the list below the form.